SaGa: Emerald Beyond: Development

-While Kawazu wrote the main scenario, other writers were assigned to the substories of different worlds.
+Kawazu wanted to create a storyline that would never be the same twice for players.
+While he wrote the main scenario, other writers were assigned to the substories of different worlds.
 This was to avoid the chaotic story design problems caused during the production of SaGa Frontier, which featured a similar multiple world and protagonist approach.
 In contrast to the more hands-off approach with combat design, Kawazu was deeply involved in the storyline and checking over the writing team's work for consistency.
-Kawazu wanted to create a storyline that would never be the same twice for players.
+Each world's story was created after the gameplay was finalised.
+The lead characters were decided early on, with some dropped concepts including other vampire characters, a character bound to a motorcycle, and a rival character for Diva No.5.
 The character Tsunanori was inspired by Kawazu's long-standing wish to write a character with a Kansai accent.
+Commenting on characters such as Constantine, Kawazu described them as part of the game's "meta structure", having no deeper meaning or overarching implications.

-The key visuals and most main characters were designed by Kuramochi, who had previously worked on SaGa projects including Scarlet Grace and mobile spin-offs.
+The key visuals and most main characters were designed by Satoshi Kuramochi, who had previously worked on SaGa projects including Scarlet Grace and mobile spin-offs.
 The characters were designed based on Kawazu's instructions.
 A notable lead character not designed by Kuramochi was Siugnas, who was instead designed by Sara Takahashi.
+Additional character designs were handled by Sachi Hiruta and Eri Fujisawa.
+While Scarlet Grace was limited to human characters due to budget limitations, it was decided early on to feature a more diverse cast.
+In contrast to earlier SaGa titles, the character designs were created with their 3D models in mind, using digital drawing techniques over analogue.
+Several in-game locations were based on real-world locations in Japan, the United States and Great Britain.